 Only 30-minutes drive over the backside of Madarao, Myoko Kogen is quickly coming to the attention of international visitors who have discovered its epic powder.
 Located in the southern end of Niigata Prefecture and nearby the coast, Myoko receives a massive amount of snow each year.
 The resorts making-up the area collectively known as ‘Myoko Kogen’ are less developed than resorts such as Nozawa Onsen and have pretty liberal policies when it comes to backcountry, making Myoko the up-and-coming destination for international powderhounds.

-12 / Winter Festivals in Nagano / December to March
+12 / JOIN THE WINTER FESTIVALS OF NAGANO / December to March

 Visitors to Hakuba can enjoy some great festivals held in Nagano each winter, starting with the ‘Zenko-ji Omotesando Illumination’ in Nagano City.
 Held each December, the illumination sees the city’s famous temple come to light and life, awash with colour as it and the ‘Omotesando’ (avenue leading to temple are lit-up in the cold winter night.